My baby passed the newborn hearing screening at the hospital or soon after delivery.

 Enroll in Missouri First Steps (Select “Refer a child.”
 Next, select “Parent.”
 Missouri First Steps will respond quickly to your request.)

-A Missouri First Steps service coordinator can help you find early intervention specialists who meet the needs of your family.
-Early intervention specialists show parents how to foster communication through every day activities.
+A Missouri First Steps Service Coordinator can help you find early intervention specialists who meet the needs of your family.
+Early intervention specialists show parents how to foster communication through everyday activities.
 They will monitor your child’s progress to make sure he/she is on track with the family’s goals.

-Have your baby evaluated by other specialists for problems related to hearing loss.
+You may also have your baby evaluated by other specialists for problems related to hearing loss.
 These include an ear, nose and throat physician (ENT), an ophthalmologist (eye doctor), cardiologist (heart doctor) and a geneticist.